 3. Do I Have To Host To Be A Member Of Boondockers Welcome?

 If you and your family live in a place unsuitable to have campers spend the night, don’t worry about it.
 You can still enjoy the benefits of Boondockers Welcome.
-Just return the hospitality by being a kind, courteous, and generous guest.
+Just return the hospitality by being a kind, courteous guest who abides by the guest privileges you are given by the host.

 4. How Much Does Boondockers Welcome Cost?